-The Nova Scotia Physiotherapy Association (NSPA) is governed by a volunteer Board of Directors, supported by an Executive Committee and three Standing Committees.
+The Nova Scotia Physiotherapy Association (NSPA) is governed by a volunteer Board of Directors, supported by an Executive Committee and four Standing Committees.

 Members are warmly invited to contact the Association at any time.
 If you would like to connect directly with any of the board members, send an e-mail to firstname.lastname@example.org and we will assist.